 18. Butler University

 Butler University offers a Bachelor’s in Peace and Conflict Studies (PACS) that requires degree candidates to complete 36 hours of peace studies curriculum, including a six-hour internship.
-This peace studies and conflict resolution degree program from Butler University includes class in community medication, introduction to peace and conflict studies, international conflict, plus a these or 400 level class.
+This peace studies and conflict resolution degree program from Butler University includes a class in community medication, introduction to peace and conflict studies, international conflict, plus a 400-level class.
 Students at Butler have completed internships with the Veterans for Peace, Earth Charter Indiana, and Peace Learning Center, among others.
 International internships are available with Go Abroad and Center for Faith & Vocation.

 Butler University was founded in 1855.
-Butler’s 275+ acre campus is located only a few miles from downtown Indianapolis and is home to more than 5,000 undergraduate and graduate students vying for degrees offered by the university’s six college/schools.
+Butler’s 275+ acre campus is located only a few miles from downtown Indianapolis and is home to more than 5,000 undergraduate and graduate students vying for degrees offered by the university’s six colleges and schools.
 The university is named in honor of its founder, Ovid Butler, who proposed the charter to the state’s general assembly.

 Degree: Bachelor’s in Peace and Conflict Studies